coverclock/com-diag-rustler/README.md

 * com-diag-rustler/rustler/src/throttle.rs - Describes the trait for a rate control algorithm.
 * com-diag-rustler/rustler/src/ticks.rs - Implements basic monotonic time functions for use in rate control.

+## Executables

+* com-diag-rustler/rustler/src/bin/fletch - Computes the Fletcher-16 checksum of a data stream admitted from standard input and emitted to standard output.
+* com-diag-rustler/rustler/src/bin/shape - Shapes the data stream admitted from standard input and emitted to standard output.

 ## Remarks

 I am reminded of a remark made by a colleage of mine from decades ago about the Ada programming language: "If you can get your program to compile, it often runs the first time".

+A colleague of mine - who has a Ph.D. in physics and worked at Fermi Lab - has also been kicking the tires on both Go and Rust.
+Like me, he also loves Go.
+He remarked that he thought perhaps he wasn't smart enough to use Rust.
+That's the way I feel.

+I think Go was designed by some folks who wanted to get some work done, and Rust was designed by some folks who thought it would be cool to put on a show in the old barn.

+I do kinda like Rust's memory management model.
+Instead of garbage collecting in the background like Go (and Java (and Python (and ...))), it uses a limited form of reference counting, and restricts how you can use references (effectively pointers) so that it can manage the lifetime of variables mostly through scope.
+It's actually pretty clever.

 ## Repositories